alamehan/book-summary/the-only-javascript/README.md

 }
 ```

-🔔 If & Else dibahas di bab 2-3 A
+🔔 If & Else dibahas di bab 2-3 A.

 #### ⤷ Periksa Hasil Konversi Number: